 Martin Törngren, KTH Royal Institute of Technology

 Clark Verbrugge, McGill University

+Manuel Wimmer, JKU Linz, Austria

 Andreas Wortmann, RWTH Aachen University

+A special thank you to Simon Van Merlo, formerly from University of Antwerp, who greatly contributed to the first edition of MPM4CPS last year (MoDELS’19 at Munich, Germany), and was involved in the organization of this edition from the start.
+He now left academia to pursue a career in industry: good luck to you!

 Last but not least, our thanks go to our Steering Committee members:

 Hans Vangheluwe (University of Antwerp – Flanders Make, Belgium)